n1kdo/BandSelector/README.md

 This project is intended to operate a remote antenna switch.

-How is it different than commercial-off-the-shelf solutions?
+How is it different from commercial-off-the-shelf solutions?
 * Direct interface with Elecraft 15-Pin interface.
+Use Y-cable or Y-box
+  * it's not designed for other radios.
 * Wireless!
-It runs over Wifi, no wiring, no lightning arrestors.
+It runs over WiFi, connect the band selector to the 15-pin accessory connector, and supply DC to the coaxial power jack.
 * Automatic TX Inhibit prevents TX into wrong/no antenna.
 * Cheap cheap compared to existing commercial solutions.
 * Open Source Hardware and Software.
 Do what you will with attribution.